Teatime Snacks: Making Fenugreek Leaf Fritters (Methi Pakora)

 - 1 heaped bowl fenugreek leaves, washed and drained

 - 1 teaspoon rice flour

 - 1/4 teaspoon or less coriander powder

 - 2 pinches cooking soda

 - 1 onion, julienned

-- Wash fenugreek leaves 2-3 times.
-Pat them dry.
+- Wash fenugreek leaves 2–3 times.
+Pat-dry them.

 - Heat oil for deep-frying.
-Take small portions of the batter, press them a little, and gently slide them into the hot oil.
+Take small portions of the batter, press them a little, and gently slide them one after the other into the hot oil.
 Don't overcrowd them.
 Turn them occasionally to ensure uniform frying.

-- Fry them till they become golden brown and crunchy.
-A batch may take about 4 minutes for frying.
-Remove them out with a slotted ladle and place on a tissue paper, so that the paper absorbs the excess oil from the pakoras.
+- Fry them until they become golden brown and crunchy.
+Each batch may take about 4 minutes.
+Remove them with a slotted ladle and place them on an absorbent paper towel to blot the excess oil.

-- Repeat the same for the remaining batter.
+- Repeat the same procedure with the remaining batter.

-- Now, crispy and aromatic fenugreek fritters are ready to munch.
+- Now, crispy and delicious fenugreek fritters are ready to munch.
 Serve them with a cup of hot coffee or tea.
-Enjoy the taste!
+Enjoy!